It seems we can’t find what you’re looking for. Perhaps searching can help.

 Monday-Friday

-The pound investigates all options relative to keeping or euthanizing animals and works jointly with the local humane society to adopt out all animals possible.
+The pound investigates all options relative to keeping or euthanizing animals and works jointly with the local and out-of-state rescues to adopt out all animals possible.

 Animals brought to the pound that are eligible for adoption are listed at www.petfinder.com under Bolivar City Pound.
 Local residents, as well as people from other states, adopt many of these animals.